 The Power of Omo Bello’s voice has silenced, as well as entertained, audiences around the world.
-She has vibrant performance in Paris, Japan, Russia, China, Italy, to mention a few.
-Significantly, her singing always comes to an end with a resounding ovation.
+She has vibrant performances in Paris, Japan, Russia, China, Italy, to mention a few.
+Significantly, her singing always comes to an end with a resounding ovation..

-To begin with, Omo Bello participated in a help concert to put together money for the victims of the hurricane Karl of September 2010.
+To begin with, Omo Bello participated in a help concert to put together money for the victims of hurricane Karl in September 2010.
 The hurricane swept through Vera Cruz in Mexico, took lives, and destroyed property.
 The money realized from the concert were given to the Red Cross.

 Omo Bello was one of the ten soloists that performed for a good cause at the Bonn Opera Gala in 2015.
 Also in 2018, she performed at the charity concert and dinner dance hosted at Mövenpick Ambassador Hotel in Accra, Ghana.
 The concert was sponsor by The Heritage and Cultural Society of Africa (HACSA) and tagged Xmas Gala Concert.

 Omo Bello gave an amazing performance at the French Week 2018 Gala Dinner of the Franco-Nigerian Chamber of Commerce and Industry at the Eko Hotel and Suites.
 She was accompanied by the Omo Bello Music Foundation Orchestra.